Collaborative causal inference on distributed data: Experiments

 where $\epsilon_i \sim \mathcal{N}(0,0.1^2)$.
-Because the treatment increases the outcome by 1, the true ATE is 1 in this artificial dataset.
+As the treatment increases the outcome by 1, the true ATE is 1 in this artificial dataset.
 In this setting each $x_i^j$ is positively correlated with both $z_i$ and $y_i$.
-Hence, an estimate of ATE by simply comparing the treatment and control groups will be positively biased.
-In the data generation process for Experiment I, we first generated $X$ according to (\ref{eq:artidata_covariance}), then determined $Z$ based on (\ref{eq:artidata_treatment}), and then computed $Y$ according to (\ref{eq:artidata_outcome}).
+Hence, an estimate of ATE by simply comparing the treatment and control groups is positively biased.
+In the data generation process for Experiment I, we first generated $X$ according to (\ref{eq:artidata_covariance}).
+We then determined $Z$ based on (\ref{eq:artidata_treatment}), and subsequently computed $Y$ according to (\ref{eq:artidata_outcome}).

 We focused on ATE in Experiment I. We considered the benchmark treatment effect $\tau^\text{BM}$ to be 1, the true ATE, and calculated the gap based on it.
 We calculated the inconsistency with true based on (\ref{eq:artidata_treatment}).